use-ink/ink/ARCHITECTURE.md

 `crates/` folder.
 On a high-level those can be grouped as:

 * `lang`: The ink! language itself.
-* `allocator`: The allocator for dynamic heap space allocation in a contract.
+* `allocator`: The allocator used for dynamic memory allocation in a contract.
 * `engine`: An off-chain testing engine, it simulates a blockchain environment and allows mocking specified conditions.
 * `env`: Exposes environmental functions, like information about the caller